Sophia Albertina, Abbess of Quedlinburg: Last years

 After the dissolution of Quedlinburg Abbey, Sophia Albertina stayed in Sweden permanently.
 In 1807, she was deprived of her income from Quedlinburg when it was annexed by the newly created Kingdom of Westphalia.
 She wrote to Napoleon and asked him to respect her rights as he had done for Landgravine Louise of Hesse-Darmstadt (1757–1830) and Pauline of Anhalt-Bernburg, but was given no reply.
 During the Revolution of 1809, when her nephew Gustaf IV Adolf was deposed, she as well as her brother had refused the King's demand that they evacuate with him, and when the leaders of the coup entered Stockholm, she reportedly greeted Georg Adlersparre with her handkerchief from her balcony.
 She then participated in the coronation of her brother as Charles XIII.

 She was not close to the elected heir, Charles August of Augustenburg, because he did not like the company of women.
 He did, however, offer her the position of abbess at the Danish Vallø stift, after the 1809 government had cancelled her pension and the allowance from Quedlinburg had become irregular, but she declined the offer.
 During the reign of her brother Charles XIII (r.
 1809–1818), she seldom appeared at court, because he did not like Lolotte Forssberg, whose influence over Sophia Albertina was said to dominate her last years.

+Sophia Albertina in the later part of her life, the frame bears the Three Crowns of Sweden and the coat of arms of the Diocese of Quedlinburg.
+She also wears a brilliant-studded badge on her chest with the coat of arms of the Diocese of Quedlinburg.
+Over her shoulder she wears a princely ermine cloak in blue.